karlseguin/the-little-mongodb-book/en/mongodb.markdown

 In chapter 1 we introduced three of the four CRUD (create, read, update and delete) operations.
 This chapter is dedicated to the one we skipped over: `update`. `Update` has a few surprising behaviors, which is why we dedicate a chapter to it.

 ## Update: Replace Versus $set ##
-In its simplest form, `update` takes 2 arguments: the selector (where) to use and what field to update with.
+In its simplest form, `update` takes 2 arguments: the selector (where) to use and what updates to apply to fields.
 If Roooooodles had gained a bit of weight, you might expect that we should execute:

 	db.unicorns.update({name: 'Roooooodles'},
 		{weight: 590})

 (If you've played with your `unicorns` collection and it doesn't have the original data anymore, go ahead and `remove` all documents and re-insert from the code in chapter 1.)

-If this was real code, you'd probably update your records by `_id`, but since I don't know what `_id` MongoDB generated for you, we'll stick to `names`.
 Now, if we look at the updated record:

 	db.unicorns.find({name: 'Roooooodles'})

 You should discover the first surprise of `update`.
-No document is found because the second parameter we supply is used to **replace** the original.
+No document is found because the second parameter we supply didn't have any update operators, and therefore it was used to **replace** the original document.
 In other words, the `update` found a document by `name` and replaced the entire document with the new document (the 2nd parameter).
-This is different than how SQL's `update` command works.
+There is no equivalent functionality to this in SQL's `update` command.
 In some situations, this is ideal and can be leveraged for some truly dynamic updates.
 However, when you want to change the value of one, or a few fields, you must use MongoDB's `$set` operator.
 Go ahead and run this update to reset the lost fields:

 	db.unicorns.update({weight: 590}, {$set: {
 		name: 'Roooooodles',